Canterbury Sport Fishing Club Mako Shark

 It was very interesting and often surprising just how many sharks would be attracted to the berley at times.
 The method was to pour berley over the side to create a continuous stream at the rate of a cup or so very minute.
 The berley was a mixture of fish offal (that had been through a mincer), fish frames, and sometimes blood.
 This would be diluted with water and stirred in buckets to be ladled over the transom.
 A crew members would be a assigned the task of maintaining the berley trail.

 During this time it was vital that the berley trail be maintained at an even constant rate.
-It was always interest to watch and wait while looking into the inky blackness.
-In the great vastness of the ocean how would sharks find such a minute trail of fish particles.
+It was always interesting to watch and wait while looking into the inky blackness.
+In the great vastness of the ocean, how would sharks find such a minute trail of fish particles.
 A shark’s sense of smell is truly incredible.

 The blues were often very inquisitive swimming right up to the boat.
 They general moved quite slowly in a sort off lopping motion as if to conserve energy.
 The blue sharks would also be quite unafraid of us or the boat.
 Crew members would try to lower the bait or a saltwater fly to an individual shark.
 Frequently it would be necessary to pull the bait from the water least it be taken by another less sort after target.
 Even when one of their mates became hooked the other blue sharks didn’t seem to care and generally carried on as before.
 Throughout it was essential that the berley slick be maintained or the blues would loose interest and disappear from the drifting boat into the distance.